yypy22/gsoc_try/README.md

 word segmentation doc in python https://pypi.org/project/sentencepiece/ I got 85.24% with bochan.txt input.
 Larger corpus input will make accuracy better.

 Brief summary of Sentencepiece:'SentencePiece' solves problem by using 'subwords'.
 First, the text is split into words and the frequency of each word is determined.
-High frequency words are then treated as a single vocabulary, while low frequency words are split into shorter vocabulary words.
+High-frequency words are then treated as a single vocabulary, while low frequency words are split into shorter vocabulary words.
 The splitting is then repeated until the vocabulary number reaches a pre-specified number.
 This makes it possible to eliminate unknown words while keeping the vocabulary size small.

 For speed comparison, I used bochan.txt, which is fairly large japanese corpus.
 I got initinal speed with only one japanese word.

-Below is screenshot of sentencepiece word segmentation(62%)
+Below is the screenshot of sentence piece word segmentation(62%)

 ![Screenshot from 2023-06-22 09-03-49](https://github.com/yypy22/gsoc_try/assets/99264752/e9615d7a-4eac-4845-abaf-d12327a9a828)